Choose Your Program

 Very Limited Financial Aid

-Almost all loans and possibly very small grants.
-Details.
-Funding is the same as for UCI Summer Session.
-A student must maintain at least 6.0 units (between all three summer sessions) in order to be eligible for financial aid.
+Yes but very limitedA student must maintain at least 6.0 units (between all three summer sessions) in order to be eligible for financial aid.
 We encourage all students to estimate their financial aid eligibility for Summer Session online.
 Log into My Aid and select “Summer Session Financial Aid.”
-Students may accept unused loans from the current year by June 1st to use while abroad.
+Students may also accept unused loans from the current year by June 1st to use while abroad.
+Do NOT complete the summer financial aid application.
+Your award will be based off of your current academic year FAFSA.
+Students will automatically be contacted by the Financial Aid Office and notified of their revised financial aid award approximately 1-3 months before departure on UCEAP.

 Other UC Programs